 Arguably the Napa Valley's most beautiful winery, the 1876 Beringer Vineyards is also the oldest continuously operating property.
-In 1884 Frederick and Jacob Beringer built the Rhine House Mansion to serve as Frederick's family home.
+In 1884 Frederick and Jacob Beringer built the Rhine House Mansion as Frederick's family home.
 Today it serves as the reserve tasting room, where you can sample wines surrounded by Belgian art-nouveau hand-carved oak and walnut furniture and stained-glass windows.
 The assortment includes a limited-release Chardonnay, a few big Cabernets, and a Sauterne-style dessert wine.
 A less expensive tasting takes place in the original stone winery.
 The one-hour Taste of Beringer tour ($40), which includes a tasting with small food bites, provides a good overview of the valley's wine-making history.

 2000 Main St./Hwy.
 29, near Pratt Ave., St. Helena, California, 94574, United States

 We're new to this whole wine-tasting extravaganza--Beringer offered a great opportunity to soak up the feel of the Napa Valley.
 The property is lovely and expansive, and people were happily wandering about.
 We tasted but didn't tour, but they have tours for all interest levels varying from 30 to 90 minutes in length.
 If you are like us, just glad to be away from home, simply exploring the grounds with your camera can be enough.
 We did do the tasting,

 a bit of a brisk experience given how busy the area was.
 I would have liked to have more information than I was given on the different wines, since I'm a newbie, but overall, it's worthwhile.

 Nice setting and good wine, but staff not very friendly in the tasting bar.